Shopping online is convenient, but it can be harder to sort out problems, especially if you buy from overseas websites.

 - Exchanges, repairs and refunds take longer and may be more difficult to negotiate.

-- Import duties and restrictions may apply – see NZ Customs website for more information.
+- Import duties and restrictions may apply — see the NZ Customs website for details.

 Buying from a private seller

-If you’re buying from a private seller at online auction sites such as Trade Me, the Consumer Guarantees Act and Fair Trading Act don’t apply.
-You have the same rights as if it was a private sale.
+If you buy from a private seller, eg on Trade Me, the Consumer Guarantees Act and Fair Trading Act don’t apply.
+You have the same rights as if it was an in-person private sale.